MicroEJ/docs/VEEPortingGuide/frontpanel.rst

 A Front Panel project has the following structure and contents:

-* The ``src/main/java`` folder is provided for the definition of ``Widgets``.
+* The ``src/main/java`` folder is provided for the definition of Front Panel ``Widgets``.
 It is initially empty.
 The creation of these classes will be explained later.
 * The ``src/main/resources`` folder holds the file or files that define the contents and layout of the Front Panel, with a ``.fp`` extension (the fp file or files), plus images used to create the Front Panel.
 A newly created project will have a single fp file with the same name as the project, as shown above.
 The contents of fp files are detailed later in this  document.
 * The ``JRE System Library`` is referenced, because a Front Panel  project needs to support the writing of Java for the ``Listeners`` (and ``DisplayExtensions``).
 * The ``Modules Dependencies`` contains the libraries for the Front Panel simulation, the widgets it supports and the types needed to implement ``Listeners`` (and ``DisplayExtensions``).
 * The ``lib`` contains a local copy of ``Modules Dependencies``.

+.. _section_frontpanel_dependencies:

 Module Dependencies
 ===================